Compute

 AWS: Background persistence obtains AWS credentials through IRSA.
 The IAM role needs

-s3:GetObject, s3:PutObject, s3:DeleteObject, and s3:ListBucket on the bucket.
+s3:GetObject, s3:PutObject, s3:DeleteObject, s3:ListBucket, and s3:GetBucketCors on the bucket.

 In the team navigation (click on the Chalk logo in the top left of the page), go to Registries and create a new container registry (Link Registry).
 Select the registry type, provide the repository path, and link a cloud account.